bunsenmcdubbs/bunsenmcdubbs.github.io/_drafts/rc-car.md

 tags: [rc car]
 ---

-The entire first part of this tutorial/post can be skipped with the use of a hobby-grade RC Car.
-This can be easily identified by either the price tag or the high quality interchangable parts in the car itself.
+This entire tutorial/post can be skipped with the use of a hobby-grade RC Car.
+They can easily be identified by either the price tag or high quality interchangable parts in the car itself.
 The mods outlined here are to upgrade cheaper toy-grade RC cars to resemble the functionality of their hobby-grade counterparts.

 # Choosing a car